 We promise that we will never pass your details on to anyone else or send you unwanted spam.

 Glamping is a funny term.
-The joining together in matrimony of ‘Glamorous’ and ‘Camping’
+It was the joining together, in matrimony, of ‘Glamorous’ and ‘Camping’.

 Finally, there are the Domes themselves, which The Cool Camping Guide describes as “glamping on a grand scale”.
-Masterpieces of geometry and philosophy, they are simple enough to still be tents, dramatic enough to be likened on Trip Advisor to ‘staying in a mini cathedral’.
+Masterpieces of geometry and philosophy, they are simple enough to still be tents but dramatic enough to be likened on Trip Advisor to ‘staying in a mini cathedral’.

 The desire to sit for a while and be still; to forget all the kit and caboodle and hear the owls hooting at night or the deer munching our hedges to see your child discover that hens really do lay eggs; to smell the food you cooked over sticks you found in the forest.

-By then its too late, the Dome Garden magic has taken effect.
-You’ve made amazing pizzas, drunk whacky local wine, sneaked onto the swings and met some great people who’ll come to your wedding anniversary in 20 years time.
+By then it’s too late.
+The Dome Garden magic has taken effect.
+You’ve made amazing pizzas, drunk whacky local wine sneaked onto the swings and met some great, new people who’ll come to your wedding anniversary in 20 years time.